arjunrajlaboratory/dentist2/README.md

 - 'shift-s': save tables
 - 'shift-e': export spots summary

+Also note, if you click on one of the add mask, add cells, or delete cells buttons, but don't want to complete the operation, try clicking the Esc key.
+Alternatively, click on an empty area in the main axes then press Enter.

 Stitching
 ==========
 Use the scan pattern checkboxes &#9313; to select the pattern corresponding to how your scan images were acquired.
 If unsure, use the show new positions button &#9314; to display a random set of tiles consistent with the selected pattern.
 Note that some patterns may place the same tiles at the same positions in a scan, and it can be helpful to check several scan positions.